openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - given a user name & password, get a token to represent the user
 - given a token, get a list of other projects the user can access
-- given a token ID, validate the token and return user, project, roles, and potential endpoints.
+- given a token ID, validate the token and return user, projects, roles, and potential endpoints that token provides access to
 - given a valid token, request another token with a different project (change project being represented with the user)
 - forced expiration of a token